hackclub/hackclub/workshops/discord_message_bot/README.md

 <img src="https://media1.tenor.com/images/d17514e2c03ec6b0e67ba7f18439a011/tenor.gif" width="380" alt="Shawn Sheep Gif">

 First, create two files called index.js and msgs.json.

   -Your messages will be stored in msgs.json.

   -JSON is a file format that allows you to store data as a JavaScript object (key/value pair).
 If you want to learn more, [check here](https://www.json.org/json-en.html).

-As with defining a normal JavaScript object, your .json file should contain brackets as shown below.
+  -As with defining a normal JavaScript object, your .json file should contain brackets as shown below.

 <img src="https://cloud-gh7l7h2q1.vercel.app/json_example.png" width="380" alt="Write Command Example">

-In your index you should have something that looks like this that you will be familiar with from creating a Hello World bot program, but there are a few things here you won't understand but will be explained.
+In your index.js file, you will start off with code that looks like this.
+It will be explained below.

 ```js
 const Discord = require('discord.js')